 This how-to post showing exactly how to hang open shelving on tile is a little different type of post for me, and we’ll get back to some regularly scheduled programming soon!
 In the meantime, our studio kitchen is just about ready for it’s big before and after room reveal so I thought I’d share a bit of the process.
 Putting in a kitchen where there wasn’t one is definitely a big project to take on, although for us, putting in open shelving once we’d finished the tile was a scary job to tackle.
-So that’s why I’m sharing our steps here today!
+So that’s why I’m sharing our steps on how to hang open shelving here today!

 For my husband, he kept putting this project off because frankly, we were scared that we’d crack a tile or two and then have a much bigger project on our hands.
 But what we found with the way we did it… the entire thing was SO much easier than we’d anticipated.
 Fast forward a few weeks and plenty of plates and dishes along with a heavy KitchenAid mixer on one of the shelves and everything is still perfectly in place!
 We’ve now got the shelving we need in an open look that’s transformed our kitchen space.